zxc916684603/ecs/intl.en-US/User Guide/Instances/Check instance information.md

 Through the console, you can check all the ECS instances you own.
 You can check the:

 -   On the [View all ECS instances under your account on the Overview page](#overview) page, all ESC instances in all regions and their status under your account can be viewed.
--   View all the ECS instances in a specified region on the Instance List page For details, see[View the information of ECS instances on the Instance List page](#list).
+-   View all the ECS instances in a specified region on the Instance List page For details, see [View the information of ECS instances on the Instance List page](#list).
 -   Detailed information of any ECS instance on its  Instance Details page.
-For details, see[View details of an ECS instance on Instance Details page](#detail).
+For details, see [View details of an ECS instance on Instance Details page](#detail).

 ## View all ECS instances under your account on the Overview page {#overview .section}